gokyuzugokturk/igotek-nock-proxy/README.md

 *****

 Type miner at the HiveShell bash screen if you want to see details.
+You dont have to use Proxy.
+You can use only Prover to start mining.
+You need Proxy if you have many devices/rigs.
+Your network will be stuck if you dont use Proxy if you have many devices/rigs.

 *****